 OCT.
 28, 2015: Hastert pleads guilty to evading banking laws and agrees to a deal with federal prosecutors that recommends he serve no more than six months in prison.
-A judge, however, could go beyond that recommendation and sentence Hastert to as much as five years.
+A judge, however, could sentence Hastert to as much as five years in prison.

 DEC.
 17, 2015: Hastert's attorney says in a statement that Hastert had a stroke in early November.

-APRIL 6: Defense attorneys ask for probation for Hastert, saying that he is "overwhelmed by the guilt."
+APRIL 6, 2016: Defense attorneys ask for probation for Hastert, saying he is "overwhelmed by the guilt."

-APRIL 8: A court filing details allegations of sex abuse against Hastert by at least four former students — the first time prosecutors confirm the hush money was paid to conceal sex abuse.
+APRIL 8, 2016: A court filing details allegations of sex abuse against Hastert by at least four former students — marking the first time prosecutors confirm the hush money was paid to conceal sex abuse.

-APRIL 27: Hastert was sentenced to 15 months in prison, sex offender treatment, two years of supervised release and a $250,000 fine that will go to a crime victims fund.
+APRIL 27, 2016: Judge describes Hastert as "serial child molester" before sentencing him to 15 months in prison, sex offender treatment, two years of supervised release and a $250,000 fine that will go to a crime victims' fund.

 Source: Associated Press archives, court documents.